APLMOOC/APLMOOC/docs/course/ch5/part4.md

 ┌──────────────────────────────────────────────┬───────────────────┐
 │28-08-2024                                    │                   │
 ├──────────────────────────────────────────────┼───────────────────┤
-│Early color TV in Finland                     │televisioniini     │ ├──────────────────────────────────────────────┼───────────────────┤ │Soviet Tube Substitute for 6TGSN7             │logorrheicLogarithm│ ├──────────────────────────────────────────────┼───────────────────┤ │OFDM, carriers and useful data symbol rate    │dataMoshpit        │ ├──────────────────────────────────────────────┼───────────────────┤ │                                              │                   │
+│Early color TV in Finland                     │YouKnowWho         │ ├──────────────────────────────────────────────┼───────────────────┤ │Soviet Tube Substitute for 6TGSN7             │YouKnowWho         │ ├──────────────────────────────────────────────┼───────────────────┤
-└──────────────────────────────────────────────┴───────────────────┘
+│OFDM, carriers and useful data symbol rate    │YouKnowWho         │ ├──────────────────────────────────────────────┼───────────────────┤ │Varicap-tuned filters                         │thomasedison96     │ └──────────────────────────────────────────────┴───────────────────┘
 ┌──────────────────────────────────────────────┬───────────────────┐
 │27-08-2024                                    │                   │
 ├──────────────────────────────────────────────┼───────────────────┤
-│How good was broadcast NTSC/PAL in practice?  │selfConstructing   │ ├──────────────────────────────────────────────┼───────────────────┤ │Looking for flyback                           │pacAttack          │ ├──────────────────────────────────────────────┼───────────────────┤
+│How good was broadcast NTSC/PAL in practice?  │dataMoshpit        │ ├──────────────────────────────────────────────┼───────────────────┤ │Looking for flyback                           │YouKnowWho         │ ├──────────────────────────────────────────────┼───────────────────┤
-│                                              │                   │
-├──────────────────────────────────────────────┼───────────────────┤
-│                                              │                   │
+│CTCSS in NBFM                                 │Radiovangelist     │ ├──────────────────────────────────────────────┼───────────────────┤
+│455 kHz and 10.7 MHz as intermediate freqs    |Decibels_per_Kg    │
 └──────────────────────────────────────────────┴───────────────────┘
 ```